-As we mark International Women’s Day 2025, we’re launching our latest findings into the gender pay gap in education.
+To mark International Equal Pay Day on Thursday 18 September 2025, we launched our latest findings on the gender pay gap in education.

 As a school leaders’ union, we have a responsibility to advocate for fair pay, challenge systemic inequalities and support our members in securing the recognition and remuneration they have earned.
 To effectively promote equality in our classrooms, we must reflect those values within our school structures.